Installs GPG key, APT source and pinning in one step

 Will installing packages from this repo break my system?

 No. APT pinning is configured automatically when you install myguard.deb, so packages from this repository take priority only where you intentionally install them.
 Your standard Debian or Ubuntu packages are not touched.
+See the full setup guide for details on how pinning works.

 Is this APT repository free to use?